 A charge under Disorderly Conduct is simply the beginning point for what the state calls physical crimes or crimes against person or establishments.
-At its base level, disorderly conduct occurs when a person acts violent towards another, damages property of another, uses obscene or profane language (cursing).
+At its base level, Disorderly Conduct occurs when a person acts violently towards another, damages property of another, and/or uses obscene or profane language (cursing).

 Simple Assault (O.C.G.A. § 16-5-20)

-Simple Assault occurs when an attempt is made to commit a violent injury to the person of another OR commit an act which places another in reasonable apprehension of immediate receipt of a violent injury
+Simple Assault occurs when an attempt is made to commit a violent injury to the person of another OR commits an act which places another in reasonable apprehension of immediate receipt of a violent injury.